zikunz/tp/docs/UserGuide.md

 Note:
 > 📄 If there is no order in the system, a message will be shown to notify you that you should not use `orders clear`
-> feature.
+> feature.<br>
 > 📄 Items which belong to the orders cleared will be added back to the inventory.
 It is the same as executing
 > `orders delete` feature for N times, where N represents number of existing orders.

 #### 2.3.6.
 Find orders: `orders find`

+You can use this command to search for any order in the system quickly without looking through the order list one bye one.

+Steps to find an order:

+1. Input `orders find <space> <order_name>` to obtain orders related to the order name.
+2. Press enter.
-Display all orders relating to the order name
+3. All orders related to the order name will be shown.

 Format: `orders find <order_name>`

 Example: `orders find Coco`